Abo Canyon: Highway

 The Atlantic and Pacific Highway was established through the pass in 1921, and was designated as U.S. Route 60 in 1931.
 New Mexico State Road 47 joins the highway from Belen on the west side of the pass.

+Other Infrastructure

+In addition to the BNSF railroad and US Highway 60, two major electrical transmission lines and a natural gas transmission pipeline also pass through Abo Pass.

 Abo Pass Trail

 On July 31, 1998, the Abo Pass Trail was made a New Mexico Scenic and Historic Byway.
 It is a 31 miles scenic drive through the Salt Missions area along New Mexico State Road 47 and U.S. Route 60.
+The route originally served as a Pueblo trade path to the eastern plains.
+Abo Pass Trail experienced high traffic in the 17th and 18th centuries as it connected traders and missionaries to the main route between Mexico and Santa Fe, the Camino Real.